Disney Chairman Iger sells shares worth nearly $100 million

-Walt Disney Co (DIS.N) Chairman Bob Iger sold shares of the company worth $98.7 million, according to a regulatory filing late on Thursday.
+(Reuters) - Walt Disney Co Chairman Bob Iger sold shares of the company worth $98.7 million, according to a regulatory filing late on Thursday.

 The entertainment company said the sale was part of Iger’s move to diversify his portfolio.